 Of course, negotiating for yourself can be dangerous.
 If you don’t know how to negotiate, or you don’t know what you have to negotiate about, you can end up giving away the farm without even realizing it.

 But negotiating with your spouse isn’t rocket science.
-Plus, when your divorce is dragging on, and your legal fees are mounting while you seem to go nowhere, you may find yourself negotiating with your spouse just so you can finally get your divorce behind you.
+Sure, there are some key negotiation strategies that you’ve got to know.
+But they’re not particularly hard to learn.
+While you might not be motivated to learn them at the beginning of your divorce, if your divorce starts dragging on, and your legal fees start skyrocketing, you may find yourself negotiating with your spouse just so you can finally get your divorce behind you!

 So, even though you may think you would never negotiate with your spouse in a million years, you can easily find yourself doing exactly that.
 It happens all the time.